 by Amy Clinton

-While many nonprofits are interested in a grant writer’s past success rates as a measure of potential future performance, this metric provides little in the way of proof of a grant writer’s work product, skill as a grant writer, or likelihood of writing successful grant proposals.
-A grant writer’s success depends on a myriad of other factors, including organizational grant readiness, quality and timeliness of the documents and other material requested by the grant writer, the grant writer’s ability to identify appropriate funders whose priorities are a good fit with an organization, and a host of other factors, some of which have little to do with the grant writer’s skill.
+While many nonprofits are interested in past grant writer success rates as a measure of potential future performance, this metric provides little in the way of proof of a grant writer’s work product, skill as a grant writer, or likelihood of writing successful grant proposals.
+Grant writer success rates depend on a myriad of other factors, including organizational grant readiness, quality and timeliness of the documents and other material requested by the grant writer, the grant writer’s ability to identify appropriate funders whose priorities are a good fit with an organization, and a host of other factors, some of which have little to do with the grant writer’s skill.

-The overall success of a grant writer should ultimately be measured by whether or not the organization for which that person is writing grants is building relationships and program credibility with funders and achieving incremental increases in grant funding revenues.
+The overall grant writer success rates should take into consideration whether or not the organization for which that person is writing grants is building relationships and program credibility with funders and achieving incremental increases in grant funding revenues.

 1. If an organization is submitting applications to already-established funders who know them well, they can expect:

 a.
-For existing programs, high success rates, up to 90 percent
+For existing programs, high grant writer success rates, up to 90 percent

 b.
-For expanding existing programs, good success rates, up to 80 percent
+If expanding existing programs, good grant writer success rates, up to 80 percent

 c.
-For new programs, lower success rates, generally 30 to 40 percent
+With new programs, lower grant writer success rates, generally 30 to 40 percent

-2. If submitting applications to NEW funders, an excellent success rate would be 30 to 40 percent
+2. If submitting applications to NEW funders, an excellent grant writer success rates would be 30 to 40 percent

-3. If submitting applications to a combination of existing and new funders, an organization should expect a success rate of between 50 and 60 percent.
+3. When submitting applications to a combination of existing and new funders, an organization should expect a grant writer success rate of between 50 and 60 percent.